joshcoles/css-drawing/README.md

 A very silly place to draw things like [Gretzky-Style Hot Dogs](https://www.instagram.com/gretzkystylehotdog/) with CSS.
+I'll add to this when I feel like doing some mindless coding!

 ![A hot dog with mustard and onions on it](screenshots/hotdog.png)
 ---